DataSF/draft-publishing-standards/formats/location-coordinates.md

 # Location \(coordinates\)

-@@SFGIS: is EPSG 2227 the right one for CA State Plane 3, is there a different one we should be standardizing around?

 - Coordinates in [EPSG 4326](https://epsg.io/4326) or [EPSG 2227](https://epsg.io/2227)
 - Only EPSG 4326 coordinates can be mapped within the open data portal
 - Should be represented in two columns